foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 In **SSEEdit**, you will now see your load order ("Module Selection").
 All plugins should be checked by default, so go ahead and click **OK** to load them up.
 This will take a while.
 You can follow the tool's progress in SSEEdit and, spoiler alert, we are going to speed this process up in the future.
 While SSEEdit loads your plugins, it will display random tips.

 After a while, SSEEdit will ask you about activating **ModGroups**.
-This is because the USSEP comes with a modgroup file that was now recognised by the tool.
-We will talk about modgroups and their functionality later, for leave the USSEP one disabled and just click **OK**.
+This is because the USSEP comes with a ModGroup file that was now recognised by the tool.
+We will talk about ModGroups and their functionality later, for now leave the USSEP ModGroup disabled and click just **OK**.

 The SSEEdit log should now return `Background Loader: finished`, so we can proceed.